 In a nutshell, the Philippines is a predominantly Catholic country, with a strong Muslim community in the southern part of the country.
 It’s made up of over 7,100 islands, making it home to some of the most biodiverse marine ecosystems in the world.
 As a tropical country, temperatures are always around the 30 C range even around the rainy season.

 Summer months are the busiest (and hottest) times in the country, which is from March to May.
-Rainy season lasts from June through September.
+The rainy season lasts from June through September.
 November to January is also considered peak season in the Philippines because Christmas and New Year Celebrations are extremely big among Filipinos.

 The Ninoy Aquino International Airport (NAIA) is located in Pasay City, one of the 16 cities that make up Metro Manila.
 Right outside the airport are casinos, high-end hotels, and some establishments.
 Unlike many other countries, NAIA is right in the heart of the city so it’s very near many city highlights.

 As always, the best way to get to your hotel is via Grab so you won’t have to worry about directions.
 If you don’t have the app yet, you can head to Bay 4 where a Grab kiosk is available.
 The attendant can book a Grab car for you and you pay the driver in cash.

 If for some reason you still cannot book a Grab, choose either the yellow taxis (airport taxis) or look for the sign that says “Coupon Taxis”.
 Airport taxis run by meter, but are always reliable and will never ask for additional payments.
-Coupon Taxis run on fixed rates depending on your destination.
+Coupon Taxis run at fixed rates depending on your destination.

 Makati City is considered the central business district in the capital of the Philippines – Metro Manila.
 Many international offices are located here, but so are some of the capital’s best malls, bars, and restaurants.
 This is also the best place to stay throughout the first four days of the Philippines itinerary as it’s pretty easy to get to different places from here.